Cast Your Vote in the 2019 Goodreads Choice Awards Opening Round!

 Recent Comments

+- DemetriosX on Language, Warfare, and the Brain as Computer: Babel-17 16 mins ago

+- LazerWulf on See the New and Improved Sonic in the Second Trailer for Sonic the Hedgehog 22 mins ago

-- Rombobjörn on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 12 mins ago
+- Lisamarie on Reading the Wheel of Time: Rumors and Fate in Robert Jordan’s The Shadow Rising (Part 10) 27 mins ago

-- woodenfan on The Harry Potter Reread: The Goblet of Fire, Chapters 30 and 31 15 mins ago

-- princessroxana on One For All, and All Are Gay: Queer Heroism in Alexandre Dumas’ The Three Musketeers 24 mins ago
+- Carl on Reading the Wheel of Time: Rumors and Fate in Robert Jordan’s The Shadow Rising (Part 10) 27 mins ago

+- Jayb0g on Adventures in Retail!
+SFF Stories Set in Department Stores 30 mins ago